nogibjj/Individual2Uzo/README.md

 - Delete / Read : ![alt text](image-2.png)

 ## Use of Gen-AI
-- I utilized Generative AI to update my former code from python to rust and well as helping me solve errors in my github actions!
+- I utilized Generative AI (Chat-GPT) to update my former code from python to rust and well as helping me solve errors in my github actions!
 Here is a sample of the work it helped me complete.
+### Example
 ![alt text](image-3.png)

 - This made the process much faster and I also learned a lot along the way.
 Understanding how tools like `cargo release` optimize the build of Rust code was probably the biggest eye-opener for me.